TechDocsStudio/biel-docs/docs/configuration/whitelabel.md

 This feature is only available on the [Professional](https://biel.ai#pricing) and [Unlimited](https://biel.ai#pricing) plans.
 :::

-Biel.ai offers a white labeling option which allows you to hide the Biel.ai logo from the bottom of the feedback widget, ensuring a seamless experience for your users.
+Biel.ai offers a white labeling option which allows you to hide the Biel.ai logo from the bottom of the chatbot, ensuring a seamless experience for your users.

 ## Steps